NEW ENGLAND PHILHARMONIC

 For more Arts & Culture events, see the full list of participating organizations offering EBTWIC, and ConnectorCare discounts.

-The New England Philharmonic is funded in part by grants from the Massachusetts Cultural Council, a state agency, and the Boston Cultural Council/Reopen Creative Boston Fund, a local agency funded by the Massachusetts Cultural Council and administered by the Mayor’s Office of Arts and Culture.
+The New England Philharmonic is funded in part by grants from the Massachusetts Cultural Council, a state agency.